-First developed as a treatment for pain-related musculoskeletal conditions, platelet-rich plasma therapy, also known as PRP, has been proven effective in reversing hair loss as well.
+First developed as a treatment for pain-related musculoskeletal conditions, platelet-rich plasma therapy has been proven effective in reversing hair loss as well.
 For many people, hair loss develops as the cells and blood vessels within the scalp start to weaken with age.
 PRP uses the growth factors found in the patient’s blood plasma to help restore the scalp’s natural hair growth processes.

 While blood platelets play a crucial role in clotting, they also contain a vital component known as growth factors.
 Growth factors work throughout the body, repairing and regenerating cells and tissues.
-By injecting blood plasma into the areas of the scalp with thinning hair, these same growth factors stimulate the scalp’s repair and regeneration processes so natural hair growth can resume.
+By injecting blood plasma with concentrated platelets and growth factors into the areas of the scalp with thinning hair, these same growth factors increase the blood supply and stimulate the scalp’s repair and regeneration processes so natural hair growth can resume.

 A healthy human scalp contains approximately 100,000 hair follicles, with each follicle growing 20 individual hairs within a person’s lifetime.
 Hair growth and hair loss follow a cycle that maintains a certain number of hairs on the head when this cycle is healthy.
 Considering how the scalp loses around 100 strands a day, it’s easy to see how hair loss occurs when the effects of aging take hold.